sveltejs/kit/documentation/docs/30-advanced/60-images.md

 > **WARNING**: The `@sveltejs/enhanced-img` package is experimental.
 It uses pre-1.0 versioning and may introduce breaking changes with every minor version release.

-`@sveltejs/enhanced-img` offers plug and play image processing that serves smaller file formats like `avif` or `webp`, automatically sets the intrinsic width and height of the image to avoid layout shift, creates images of multiple sizes for various devices, and strips EXIF data for privacy.
+`@sveltejs/enhanced-img` builds on top of Vite's built-in asset handling.
+It offers plug and play image processing that serves smaller file formats like `avif` or `webp`, automatically sets the intrinsic `width` and `height` of the image to avoid layout shift, creates images of multiple sizes for various devices, and strips EXIF data for privacy.
 It will work in any Vite-based project including, but not limited to, SvelteKit projects.

 ### Setup